SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 #### Guard AI Design
 I designed my main role, the Guard AI, as follows:
+I used characters from Mixamo and Sketchfab as assets in the design process.

 Bow Guard Design

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Screenshot%202025-05-21%20230735.png" alt="Castle Scene" height="450">

+Figure 14 - This picture shows our game's bow guard.

 - Designed as a typical medieval archer
 - Attacks from a distance using a crossbow